LACMIP/emu/docs/_documentation/typecollection.md

     8 | In the Locations module, enter "Type Room" in *Level 3*.
     9 | In the Locations module, use the lookup list buttons for *Level 4* and *Level 5* to enter the cabinet and drawer. [(Example.)]({{ site.baseurl }}/assets/images/catalogue_locationupdate_typeexample1.png)
     10 | Execute the search and open the record to verify the correct one was returned.
-    11 | Attach this record to the Location Update window by selecting the green ➕.
+    11 | Attach this record to the Location Update window with the green ➕.
     12 | In the Location Update window, attach your Parties record to *Requested By*, *Released By*, and *Accepted By* and enter the date in *Date Moved*. [(Example.)]({{ site.baseurl }}/assets/images/catalogue_locationupdate_typeexample2.png)
     13 | Select *Update*.
     14 | Review the updated records to check for errors.